MiniCPM-o#

 Usage#

-To extract layers on a CUDA-enabled device, execute:
+To extract hidden representations on a CUDA-enabled device, execute:

 Results#